Nurture Your Precious Microbiome

 - Future and expectant Mothers – breastfeed (12 months optimal), avoid use of antibiotics in pregnancy unless medically required, and avoid Cesarean delivery unless clearly medically indicated.

-Or try my Combo special (Eat Right for Life and the Cookbook Companion)
+Order my Combo Special (Eat Right for Life and the Cookbook Companion)

 and we’ll include a free Dr. Ann Grocery Guide!